UtrechtUniversity/workshop-computational-reproducibility/exercises/documentation.md

 ### Readability

-Here's the video with the first exercise on readability: [Video 2.1]
+Here's the video with the first exercise: [Video 3.1]

 Now it's your turn:
 ......

 ### Robustness

-Here's the video for this exercise on robustness: [Video 2.2]
+Here's the video for the next exercise: [Video 3.2]

 ......

 ### Reusability

-And the last exercise for this chapter, which covers reusability: [Video 2.3]
+And the last exercise for this chapter: [Video 3.3]

 ......